 If you are experiencing a buildup of debt because of unpaid taxes and are getting bullied by the IRS, you need to contact an attorney.
 Without an attorney, unmanaged debt can lead to anxiety and excess stress.
 We understand the struggle debt can cause and how difficult it can be to repay taxes.
 Our knowledge about the best methods to take when alleviating debts to the IRS comes from years of experience.
 With the help of an attorney who focuses on tax debt resolution, you can be on the road to being debt-free.

-For over 25 years, Bradford Law Offices has been in the business of guiding people through the twisted world of tax collection and the IRS.
+For over 25 years, Bradford Law Offices has guided people through the twisted world of tax collection and the IRS.
 Our firm has helped over three thousand people going through rough financial patches in their lives.
 We have experience with tax problems at the residential, commercial, and government levels.
 It’s so easy to fall into tax debt these days that it almost seems like they designed the system to trap innocent people.
-Our experience includes residential, commercial, and government levels of problems stemming from excess tax debt.
+But if you find yourself in that trap, know that you do not have to get out of it alone.
+We are here to help.

 Our firm has been a pillar of the community of North Carolina since our founding in 1996.
-Our clients are families and local businesses; neighbors and friends who are much more than the IRS sees them—a number.
+Our clients are families and local businesses, neighbors, and friends who are much more than the IRS sees them—a number.
 We believe that everyone deserves a second chance.
 Don’t let your tax debt control your life.
 Call a Raleigh business bankruptcy attorney who focuses on helping people like you start down the road to becoming debt-free.
 Call us at (919) 758-8879 to schedule an initial consultation with an experienced representative.

 Do I Need a Tax Debt Resolution Attorney?

-If you have a large amount of tax debt that can’t reasonably be paid in a timely manner, then you need to call an attorney.
+If you have a large amount of tax debt that you can’t reasonably pay in a timely manner, then you need to call an attorney.
 The IRS collects taxes through a blanket system that doesn’t take each person’s specific circumstances into consideration.
 This makes debt under your name unmanageable without an attorney.
 A professional knows the many installments or compromising programs you could qualify for.